nilearn/nilearn/doc/building_blocks/manual_pipeline.rst

 These conditions are presented as string into a CSV file.
 The `pandas
 <http://pandas.pydata.org/>`__ function
-:func:`pandas.read_csv` is very useful to load this kind of data.
+`read_csv` is very useful to load this kind of data.

 .. literalinclude:: ../../examples/plot_decoding_tutorial.py
     :start-after: # We use pandas to load them in an array.